Sagi-BA/Transcribe-Videos-Audios-to-text/readme.md

 ![Alt text](https://i.imgur.com/RhRQLLN.jpg)

-# 👀 Transcribe Videos and Audios to Text
+# 👀 An application that allows you to upload audio or video files in Hebrew, and transcribe the voice to text in Hebrew.

 This application allows users to Transcribe videos or audio to text